UGI Urges Residents to Consider Both Safety and Energy Efficiency in Preparing for Colder Weather, September 2019

-Have your heating system professionally serviced.
-Having your heating system cleaned and serviced regularly could reduce your fuel costs by 10 percent or more.
+Having your heating system cleaned and serviced regularly can also reduce your fuel costs, in some cases by 10 percent or more.
 Getting your system professionally serviced now also reduces the likelihood of needing emergency service in cold weather.

 - Check the fuel pipe and heat exchanger for cracks or leaks.